-For current information and updates, to sign a petition and to join with the Haw River Assembly and thousands across NC on this issue, go to the Frack Free NC alliance website http://frackfreenc.org/
+Want to learn more about how fracking could impact North Carolina’s water and people?
+For current information and updates, to sign the petition and to join with the Haw River Assembly and thousands across NC on this issue, go to the Frack Free NC alliance website http://frackfreenc.or

 See the truth at “List of the Harmed” The oil and gas industry says that reports of well contamination and other impacts of drilling, fracking, wastewater, air contamination and health effects are exaggerated and undocumented.
 The Pennsylvania Alliance for Clean Water and Air continues to compile the “List of the Harmed” from news reports and contacts across the US.
 Now including 1,700 reports, each with the names of actual people harmed, their location, the responsible oil and gas operator, and the specific impact, the List also provides web links for further information and media stories.